freeCodeCamp/guide/src/pages/security/tor/index.md

 Edward Snowden, the NSA whistleblower, has mentioned Tor favorably as a very well put-together program.
 Famously, an internal NSA memo that was leaked referred to it as "the king of high-secure, low-latency internet anonymity There are no contenders to the throne in waiting".

+#### Important Points
+There is nothing which can provide absolute anonymity but with the right set of tools and proper precautions, one can very well be untracable.
+TOR tries to do so by routing the traffic through multiple computers(or servers) distributed around the world.
+Since, the requests are encrypted and distributed, the likelyhood of user being traced back decreases.

 #### More Information:
 <a href='https://www.torproject.org' target='_blank' rel='nofollow'>The Tor Project</a>